Bring on 2022!!

-For some reason, this photo reminds me of the uphill battle of 2020.
-After the craziest year most of us can remember and most would like to forget, many athletes are taking stock of their current fitness and coming up with a plan to prepare for the 2021 season.
-A season that it looks like will happen either with Covid protocols or with the increased confidence of an effective vaccine.
-Maybe you have kept up with your training and gotten in a race or two, or maybe you haven’t done a race in nearly a year and completely let go of the rope with all of the uncertainty the last year delivered.
+For some reason, this photo reminds me of the uphill battle of the last few years.
+After the craziest couple years most of us can remember and most would like to forget, many athletes are taking stock of their current fitness and coming up with a plan to prepare for the 2022 season or are in the midst of some serious training blocks now.
+Last season, many races returned with new protocols and this year it looks like there will be a full calendar of racing.
+Maybe you’ve fully ramped up your training and are ready to crush this year or maybe you’re still putting the pieces back together.
 If you’re like me, you are somewhere in the middle and my middle section has taken a hit.

 We find that many athletes starting back up are worried that their best performances are a thing of the past and their goals are to get as close to their previous best as they can.
 I think there might be a country song about that, “I ain’t as good as I once was, but I’m as good once, as I ever was.”